 We will be choosing new Health Committee members this week for the new school year so watch this space to see who will be working hard to help make our school even healthier!
 This term we are going to be focusing further on developing Growth Mindsets in school.

 See below for some of our other 'healthy' focuses.

 Date for your diary - There will be Healthy food talk from parents on Thursday 4th October 2018 from a local nutritionist focusing on healthy packed lunches, healthy snacks and fussy eaters among other things.
 More details to follow.

 We have just collected some of the food grown in our new planters that we built in Feeling Good week. despite the very hot weather over the summer we have some squashes, potatoes and small onions.
 They will be passed onto the school kitchen and used in the children's lunches.
 KS2 gardening club also grew some potatoes and herbs which again were used by the school kitchen.

 I hope you were able to see the display in the hall showing how much sugar is in different drinks.
 The children found this fascinating!

-That has now been replaced with a display about exercise.
-We have just introduced our Fitter Future workouts which we will use alongside the daily mile as a way of getting more exercise into our day at school in short bursts.
+That was replaced with a display about exercise.
+We also introduced our Fitter Future workouts which we will use alongside the daily mile as a way of getting more exercise into our day at school in short bursts.
 The children have been enjoying it in school and we hope you've had a go at home.